Arab-Norman Palermo - Arab-Norman Palermo and the Cathedral Churches of Cefalú and Monreale

 Located on the northern coast of Sicily, Arab-Norman Palermo includes a series of nine civil and religious structures dating from the era of the Norman kingdom of Sicily (1130-1194): two palaces, three churches, a cathedral, a bridge, as well as the cathedrals of Cefalú and Monreale.
 Collectively, they are an example of a social-cultural syncretism between Western, Islamic and Byzantine cultures on the island which gave rise to new concepts of space, structure and decoration.
 They also bear testimony to the fruitful coexistence of people of different origins and religions (Muslim, Byzantine, Latin, Jewish, Lombard and French).

 Palermo ( pə-LAIR-moh, -LUR-; Italian: [paˈlɛrmo] ; Sicilian: Palermu, locally also Paliemmu [paˈljɛmmʊ] or Palèimmu) is a city in southern Italy, the capital of both the autonomous region of Sicily and the Metropolitan City of Palermo, the city's surrounding metropolitan province.
 The city is noted for its history, culture, architecture and gastronomy, playing an important role throughout much of its existence; it is over 2,700 years old.
-Palermo is in the northwest of the island of Sicily, by the Gulf of Palermo in the Tyrrhenian Sea.
+Palermo is in northwestern Sicily, by the Gulf of Palermo in the Tyrrhenian Sea.

-The population of Palermo urban area is estimated by Eurostat to be 855,285, while its metropolitan area is the fifth most populated in Italy with around 1.2 million people.
-In the central area, the city has a population of around 676,000 people.
+The population of the Palermo urban area is estimated by Eurostat to be 855,285, while its metropolitan city is the fifth most populated in Italy, with around 1.2 million people.
+The municipality itself has a population of around 625,956 as of 2025.
 The inhabitants are known as Palermitani or, poetically, panormiti.
-The languages spoken by its inhabitants are the Italian language and the Palermitano dialect of the Sicilian language.
+The languages they speak are the Italian language and the Palermitano dialect of the Sicilian language.

 Roman Catholicism is highly important in Palermitan culture.
-The Patron Saint of Palermo is Santa Rosalia whose Feast Day is celebrated on 15 July.
-The area attracts significant numbers of tourists each year and is widely known for its colourful fruit, vegetable and fish markets at the heart of Palermo, known as Vucciria, Ballarò and Capo.
+The Patron Saint of Palermo is Santa Rosalia, whose Feast Day is celebrated on 15 July.
+The area attracts significant numbers of tourists and is widely known for its colourful fruit, vegetable and fish markets at the heart of Palermo, known as Vucciria, Ballarò and Capo.

 Currently all of the buildings are under continuous restoration and care.
 This care varies from site to site but most often consists of topical restoration (cleaning, maintaining murals, etc), research (what the building might have looked like originally and what was done there), and structural restoration (making sure the building is safe and structurally sound).